Is Doublet-Triplet Splitting Necessary?

 \section{Conclusions}

-We demonstrate that without additional assumptions about the flavor structure of the theory, the experimental data on partial proton decay lifetimes cannot meaningfully constrain the mass of the scalar leptoquark if one includes effects of higher-dimensional operators.
-Our result is applicable to any non-supersymmetric $SU(5)$ setup that $(i)$ uses a single $5_H$, where the aforementioned leptoquark resides, and $(ii)$ resorts to the use of $d=5$ operators to provide viable masses for the SM charged fermions.
+We demonstrate that without additional assumptions about the flavor structure of the theory, the experimental data on partial proton decay lifetimes cannot meaningfully constrain the mass of the scalar leptoquark in $SU(5)$ if one includes effects of higher-dimensional operators.
+Our result is applicable to both supersymmetric and non-supersymmetric $SU(5)$ frameworks that resort to the use of $d=5$ operators to provide viable masses for the SM charged fermions.
 This undermines the underlying premise behind the need to implement the doublet-triplet mass splitting in this class of models.

 We also show that the complete suppression of proton decay via the scalar leptoquark mediation is compatible with the partial suppression of the gauge mediated proton decay signatures.

 Finally, we show how to derive an accurate upper bound on the cutoff scale of the $d=5$ operators in the fermion sector if one implements partial suppression of the two-body proton decay signatures due to the gauge boson exchanges, complete suppression of the scalar mediated proton decay, or both.